nastanford/KnowledgeBase/KnowledgeBase/Weekly Status/Current.md

 -   SON - Assessment database
 -   OEM - COOP Tools -  (100% Complete)
     -   Customer Testing

+# Tasks
-HR - Out of State - Waiting for required fields and sized of fields
+##### HR - Out of State
+- Waiting for required fields and sized of fields

-    request.portalSettings="portalsqlD";
+##### Law-T4
+- Waiting on Nathan Robertson to find out where the hardcoded values are if there are any.
+##### SON Nursing DNP Project Forms
+- Database not accessible yet
+- Working on building the forms without submitting to the database

+##### Law Academic
+- Getting started
+  - LDAP Directory call - Not working
+  - Faculty
+    - Import data from LDAP (see above)
+    - Connect to Banner - waiting on the new username and password

+##### HR - Out of State
+- Will start working on building the forms without submitting to the database
+- Request new Database Scheme - hroutofstate

+##### AVD
+- Testing
+-   SON - Assessment database

+##### OEM
+   - COOP Tools -  (100% Complete)
+     -   Customer Testing (Have not heard from them)